 allows us to refrain from identifying feelings, thoughts, or events as

 Cultivating stillness in this way creates a more meditative perspective that keeps us from identifying with our feelings and thoughts.
 I cannot be depressed.
-Rather, I can feel depression.
+Rather, I can only be aware of feeling depression.
 Similarly, I cannot be anxious.
 I can only be aware of feeling anxiety.
 Saying that you are depressed is like saying that you are "flued" -- it turns the transient into something inherent in self.